RickStrahl/MarkdownMonster/SampleDocuments/SampleMarkdown.md

 :smile: :rage: :sweat: :point_down:

 :-) :-( :-/

+> You can also embed raw emojis by using the `windows-.` key, or by pasting from the clipboard.

 ### HTML Markup
 You can also embed plain HTML markup into the page if you like.
 For example, if you want full control over fontawesome icons you can use this: